 At Alison, we are dedicated to empowering people through learning and not just in terms of career development.
 We believe that by informing our learners about the realities of climate change, we can empower them to play their part in protecting our planet.
 Here are five vital courses for informing yourself about the hurdles facing our world and how we can contribute to overcoming them.

 In these strange times of fake news and “alternative facts”, climate change has become a mire of conflicting narratives, many of them false.
 With so much at stake, it’s crucial that you ground yourself in the scientific realities of the effect humanity is having on the planet.

-Western Europe has been devastated by flooding this week, with a shocking loss of life in some of the world’s most developed economies.
+Western Europe was devastated by flooding this year, with a shocking loss of life in some of the world’s most developed economies.
 It goes to show that climate change does not discriminate in who it affects.
 This course will bring you up to speed in how we can best manage our water ways to avoid similar devastation in the future.

 One of the shining hopes for the future is the success we’re seeing in alternative energy sources.
 From wind to solar, biofuel to geothermal, humanity has gone back to the drawing board and come up with a variety of green alternatives to fossil fuels.
-However, just this week, oil-producing nations have decided to increase their output of crude oil, showing that it’s still vital to spread awareness of fossil fuel replacements in order to reduce demand for these damaging fuels.
+However, from China to Australia, developed nations are continuing to grow their fossil fuel industries, showing that it’s still vital to spread awareness of fossil fuel replacements in order to reduce demand for these damaging fuels.